eclipse-sw360/sw360/README_DOCKER.md

 This composed image runs under a single default network, called **sw360net**

-So any external docker image can connect to internal couchdb or postgresql through this network
+So any external docker image can connect to internal couchdb  through this network

 ## Running the image first time